LvelezH/book-catalog-webapp/README.md

 Front end that consumes API https://github.com/LvelezH/book-catalog-api to create a web application to manage a catalog of books.

-###Requirements
+##Requirements
-In this section we the scenarios required in the app wil be described:
+In this section we will describe the scenarios defining the application functionality

 ```
 Scenario: Log in in the application